Board Member Bios

 John joined Akron Community Foundation after over 25 years of experience in the nonprofit sector that included various management and development positions.
 John was previously employed as the Manager, Strategic Community Initiatives and Senior Development Officer at University Hospitals in Cleveland, where he was responsible for all third party fundraising events and promotions for the entire hospital system and well as securing major gifts for the institution.
 He also served in various leadership roles at other nonprofit organizations including Beech Brook in Pepper Pike, United Way's in Cleveland and Canton and Big Brothers and Sisters in Akron.
 He began his nonprofit career right out of college with the American Red Cross in Portage County and was employed for 10 years there and at the Northern Ohio Red Cross Blood Services region in Cleveland.

 John received his B.S. in community health education from Kent State University and his M. Ed. in community health management and administration also from Kent State.
 John also carries the prestigious Certified FundRaising Executive (CFRE) certification.
 He also serves on the Social Services Advisory Board in Summit County, the Board of Leadership Akron as well as Past President's Council for the Greater Cleveland Chapter of the Association of Fundraising Professionals.
-John is also the staff lead to the Medina County Community Fund and the Gay Community Endowment Fund of Akron Community Foundation.
+John also serves on the Leadership Council for the Summa Pride Clinic and the Cleveland Clinic Akron General Community Advisory Council.
+John is the staff lead to the Medina County Community Fund and the Gay Community Endowment Fund of Akron Community Foundation.
 He also served as co-chair of the Opening Ceremonies for the Ninth Gay Games that were held in Cleveland+Akron in 2014.
 He has also been a volunteer juror for the Cleveland International Film Festival.

 A native of Painesville, Ohio, John lives in West Akron.